umdfiresa2024/research-cobalt-mining/README.md

 **Intersection Process**

-Now that we have extracted and cleaned all of the necessary data, we must calculate the number of conflicts that occurred within a 2.5 kilometer radius of each artisanal cobalt mine over the duration of the specified time period.
-We must also determine if each artisanal cobalt mine is within the boundaries of an industrial copper mine, so we can compare the number of conflicts between the two categories.
+Now that all of the data has been extracted and cleaned, it must be used to calculate the number of conflicts that occurred within a 2.5 kilometer radius of each artisanal cobalt mine over the duration of the specified time period.
+Additonally, it must be determined if each artisanal cobalt mine is within the boundaries of an industrial copper mine, as that information is required to compare the number of conflicts between artisanal cobalt mines within and outside the boundaries of industrial copper mines.
 This will require intersecting shapefiles by utilizing the Terra package, which is demonstrated by the following R code snippet:

 ``` r
 library("tidyverse")